 Since I’ve been kid free, I’ve been hanging out a lot more with adults and people I don’t really know and I’ve had to explain my blog a lot.

-It always comes out, “Well, it’s mostly paleo but I do a lot of dog treats and cocktails and uhh… *nervously downs entire glass of wine* yeah, paleo.”
+It always comes out, “Well, it’s mostly easy dinner recipes but I do a lot of dog treats and cocktails and uhh… nervously downs entire glass of wine yeah, dinner.”

 Okay, so Texas is extra hot this year.

 Like, it’s steamy.

 Last summer, we spent entire days at the lake.
 This year?
 Two hours and we’re done.